 With plenty of TVs and a casual, inexpensive menu the Dog House Pub in St. John is the ideal place to watch the game, dance the night away, sing karaoke, and enjoy live music.
 This place is fun and features American cuisine, plus it has a large selection of craft beers sure to please everyone (over 50 different beers).
-For more information call 340-998-8341, or visit them on the web at Dog House Pub.
+Telephone: 340-998-8341 Web: Dog House Pub.

 Duffy's Love Shack